AP-Sensing/PhotonPonyOS/README.md

 ![PhotonPonyOS](branding/ppos.svg)

-A fork of https://gitlab.com/fedora/ostree/ci-test that includes everything related to building our custom [Fedora Silverblue](https://fedoraproject.org/silverblue/) based PhotonPonyOS.
+A fork of https://gitlab.com/fedora/ostree/ci-test that includes everything related to building our custom [Fedora Silverblue](https://fedoraproject.org/silverblue/) based PhotonPonyOS (PPOS).
-The instructions are for building the boot iso image that contains the [Anaconda Fedora installer](https://fedoraproject.org/wiki/Anaconda).

 Provides support for building new `ostree` commits and based on those, new `rpm-ostree` OS releases that can be offered as online (via a mirror) or offline (single zip file) update.
 Also supports generating bootable (kickstarted) ISO files using the [Anaconda Fedora installer](https://fedoraproject.org/wiki/Anaconda).